Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Inflammation is basically a biological, protective response of the dog's body tissues towards anything perceived as harmful.
-When inflammation takes place, the dog's blood vessels, cells and inflammatory mediators such as histamine, bradykinin and serotonin are activated so that they can start repairing any damaged tissues.
-Affected dogs develop pain, swelling, redness and warmth as blood flows to the affected area and fluids accumulate at the site.
-Loss of function also takes place causing the affected dog to limp or move less.
+Inflammation is basically a protective biological response of the dog's body tissues towards anything perceived as harmful.
+When inflammation takes place, the dog's blood vessels, cells, and inflammatory mediators such as histamine, bradykinin, and serotonin are activated so that they can start repairing any damaged tissues.
+Affected dogs develop pain, swelling, redness, and warmth as blood flows to the affected area and fluids accumulate at the site.
+Loss of function also takes place, causing the affected dog to limp or move less.

 The inflammation can be acute or chronic.
 In acute cases, the inflammatory response occurs suddenly and short-term to gather plasma and leukocytes from the blood to the area of injury.
 When the inflammation is chronic, there is a prolonged inflammation which can cause problems.
 Regardless of the cause and whether the inflammation is acute or chronic, inflammation is there to aid the body repair, but the big problem is that it causes pain and discomfort and can put a dent in the dog's ability to move.
-On top of that, neutrophils which are meant to help out, also end up damaging tissue.
+On top of that, neutrophils (which are meant to help out) can also end up damaging tissue.

-According to veterinarians C. Woods and D. Gingerich, Duralactin showed no evidence of gastro-intestinal tract irritation.
+According to veterinarians C. Woods and D. Gingerich, Duralactin showed no evidence of gastrointestinal tract irritation.
 Even though Duralactin is relatively safe and available over-the-counter, it's always a good idea to consult with a vet before giving any supplements.
 Before starting my Rottweiler on these, I asked my vet's opinion (I always do before starting my dogs on anything) and her statement was that there's nothing to lose as this supplement won't cause harm.

 Generally, with Duralactin, dogs appear to get better in about 4 to 7 days, but the peak effect is mostly seen in 10 to 14 days.
-Dogs find the tablets appealing because they are vanilla flavored (my dogs love them, and I love the smell!) and therefore they can be easily administered as a treat or can be mixed with food.
-Duralactin is also available in tasty liver flavored chews that also contain beneficial omega 3 fatty acids, glucosamine and MSM along with Microlactin.
+Dogs find the tablets appealing because they are vanilla flavored (my dogs love them, and I love the smell!) and they can be easily administered as a treat or can be mixed with food.
+Duralactin is also available in tasty liver-flavored chews that also contain beneficial omega 3 fatty acids, glucosamine, and MSM along with Microlactin.

 Dog Duralactin 1,000 mg Chewable Vanilla Flavored Tablets Dosage

 - Dogs under 40 lbs: 1/2 tablet twice a day

-Dogs 40 to 80 lbs: 1 tablet twice a day
+- Dogs 40 to 80 lbs: 1 tablet twice a day

-Dogs 81 to 120 lbs: 1 1/2 tablets twice a day
+- Dogs 81 to 120 lbs: 1 1/2 tablets twice a day

-Dogs over 120 lbs: 2 tablets twice a day
+- Dogs over 120 lbs: 2 tablets twice a day

 Dog Duralactin 500 mg Soft Liver-Flavored Chews Dosage

 - Dogs under 40 pounds: 1 chew twice a day (120 bottles lasts 60 days, 240 bottle lasts 120)

 - Dogs 40 to 80 pounds: 2 chews twice a day (120 bottle lasts 30 days, 240 bottle lasts 60)

 - Dogs 81 to 120 pounds: 3 chews twice a day (120 bottle lasts 20 days, 240 bottle lasts 40)

 - Dogs over 120 pounds: 4 chews twice a day (120 bottle lasts 15 days, 240 bottle lasts 30)

 Dog Duralactin 200 mg Poultry Flavored Liquid

-Dogs under 40 pounds: 3 teaspoons AM and 2 teaspoons PM OR 2.5 teaspoons twice a day
+- Dogs under 40 pounds: 3 teaspoons AM and 2 teaspoons PM OR 2.5 teaspoons twice a day

-Dogs 40 to 80 pounds: 5 teaspoons twice a day
+- Dogs 40 to 80 pounds: 5 teaspoons twice a day

-Dogs over 80 pounds: Recommend Duralactin® Canine tablets
+- Dogs over 80 pounds: Recommend Duralactin Canine tablets

 Alternative to Duralactin

 Duralactin is quite an appealing product meant for dogs suffering from long-term inflammation.
 I know some dog owners who swear by this product; however, it can be a bit pricey.
 The bottle I got cost me $18.94 for 60 chewable tablets, which given twice a day ends up being a 30-day supply.
-After discussing this supplement with other dog owners, I have learned that many are giving their dogs "microlactin" the human version of Duralactin.
+After discussing this supplement with other dog owners, I have learned that many are giving their dogs microlactin, the human version of Duralactin.
 Why?
 Because this product is considerably cheaper and apparently is identical to Duralactin other than not being in a tasty vanilla-flavored tablet.